Our Favorite Annual Hanging Baskets for Sun and Shade

 SCAEVOLA (FAN FLOWER)

 The beautiful trailing habit and abundant fan-shaped flowers of this unique plant are sure to intrigue you and your guests all summer long.
 Sometimes know as the 'Fairy Fan Flower' this annual will live up to its name as it spills over the side of your hanging basket.
 In a hot and humid climate this annual will offer blooms from early spring until first frost.
 Its thick stems provide an extra layer of drought tolerance making it a perfect choice for hanging baskets, which tend to dry out quicker than pots.
-It does not need to be pinched back, requires little in the way of fertilizing, and can bounce back from a few skipped days of watering.
+It does not need to be pinched back, requires little in the way of fertilizing, and can bounce back from a few skipped days of watering (though it will be healthiest if watered daily in full sun spots).

 PETUNIAS